-Arts millage passes, Cherry defeats Walling, voter turnout 27 percent
+Arts millage passes, Cherry defeats Walling, voter turnout 27 percent, benefits kick in today

 By Jan Worth-Nelson

-In two of the most watched contests of Tuesday’s election, the contentious Arts Education and Cultural Enrichment millage passed, 47 percent “yes” to 43 percent “no”; and in the 49th District race for state representative, John Cherry, son of a Genesee County political dynasty, defeated former Flint Mayor Dayne Walling, 43 percent to 29 percent.
+In two of the most watched contests of Tuesday’s election, the contentious Arts Education and Cultural Enrichment millage passed, 47 percent “yes” to 43 percent “no”; and in the 49th District Democratic primary race for state representative, John Cherry, son of a Genesee County political dynasty, defeated former Flint Mayor Dayne Walling, 43 percent to 29 percent.

+In the November general election Cherry will face Patrick Duvendeck, who ran unopposed on the GOP side.

-Cherry and Walling, who live several blocks apart in the College Cultural neighborhood, dominated a field of six contenders who tallied the total of 11,244 votes votes far behind.
-The others were King’s Karate owner Jacky King, with 1016, water activist LaShaya Darisaw with 979, Don Wright with 300, and Justin Dickerson with 198.
+Cherry and Walling, who live several blocks apart in the College Cultural neighborhood, dominated a field of six contenders with the other four trailing far behind, for a cumulative total among all candidates of 11,244 votes.
+The others were King’s Karate owner Jacky King, with 1016; water activist LaShaya Darisaw with 979; Don Wright with 300; and Justin Dickerson with 198.

-Cherry, both of whose parents John Cherry, Sr. and Pam Faris, are politicians, had played a central role on the city of Flint’s charter commission, helping develop the charter approved by voters 2-1 last year.
+Cherry, both of whose parents John Cherry, Sr. and Pam Faris, and his aunt Deb Cherry are politicians, had played a central role on the city of Flint’s charter commission, helping develop the charter approved by voters 2-1 last year.

 Walling, mayor during the disastrous months of the water crisis, was attempting a comeback into public life, bucking ongoing criticism about his involvement, including from Dr. Mona Hanna-Attisha in her recent memoir of the crisis and many water activists, who thought he did not acknowledge the severity of the crisis and did not do enough to fight against the emergency manager running the city at the time and other state officials.
+He has repeatedly stated, including in a recent interview in Politico, a national online magazine, that he regrets his role.

 The passage of the arts millage, one of three approved in last night’s vote, will bring in about $8.7 million/year for ten years into the county’s arts and cultural institutions.
 The millage of .96 will cost about $48/year for the average homeowner, making it the third highest millage in the county.
 Taxpayers money will go first to the Genesee County Board of Commissioners, which will then pass it on to the Flint Cultural Center Corporation for distribution.

-Note: This story was updated at 1:30 p.m. to include comments from Todd Slisher, executive director of Sloan Museum/Longway Planetarium.